enjalot/blockbuilder/deploy/README.md

 ## Install nodejs and npm

+Install  nodejs version `v8.12.0`

-Follow [this guide from Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) to install  nodejs version `v8.12.0`
+Follow [this guide from Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04), starting at the `How To Install Using NVM` section

 ## Update
 SSH into server and run `make update`.